41 Church Plants

 At James River Church, our #1 core value is to reach the lost.
 Planting new churches and investing in missions is an amazing way to reach people and help them meet Jesus!
-This year, we will be supporting 41 church plants as a part of our 2018 missions project.
+We are so excited to support 41 church plants as a part of our 2018 missions project.
 Join us as we continue to champion the cause of the local church by establishing new churches to better touch the lives of people around the world.

 21 United States Church Plants

 In 2018, we will be partnering with the Church Multiplication Network and the Southern Missouri District Council to plant 20 new churches in the United States!
-We are also very excited to announce that we will be launching a brand new James River Church Joplin Campus in the fall of 2018!
+We are also excited to announce the launch of our brand new James River Church Joplin Campus!

 20 International Church Plants